abbr

 Description

-The <abbr> element marks up abbreviations and acronyms, providing an expansion or description through the title attribute.
+The <abbr> element marks up abbreviations and acronyms, providing an expansion through the title attribute.
 This helps users understand unfamiliar terms and provides additional context for assistive technologies.

 When to Use